pocomane/brewed-in-the-apocalypse/bita.md

   otherwise sense.
-- Be honest with the players: do not withhold information that the character should know, make sure the situation is clear to them, let them behave differently if there was some misdo understanding, do not force them to remember details that their character should known, etc.
+- Be honest with the players: do not withhold information that the character should know, make sure the situation is clear to them, let them behave differently if there was some misunderstanding, do not force them to remember details that their character should known, etc.
 - With your moves, try to continually push the game forward in interesting ways; new opportunities should be added when a player succeeds in a move, and